 Long before Hugh Hefner and his guests in the Playboy Mansion graced television reality shows, women known as "Bunnies" served as the waitstaff in Hefner's clubs.
 Bunnies were distinct from Playmates, and clubs carefully vetted women for elite roles in Los Angeles, Chicago, New York, and London.
-Working at the Playboy Club was arguably one of the best jobs a woman could have at the time, and being a Playboy Bunny opened new opportunities for women to gain financial freedom.
-Some Bunnies were eventually able to buy homes on their own, a thing virtually unheard of in the 1960s.
+Rare in the 1960s, Playboy Bunnies were afforded a largely unprecedented level of financial independence, and many were able to save enough money to purchase their own homes.

 Playboy Bunny jobs were competitive; hundreds of girls often interviewed for the handful of available positions.
 Hires were trained intensely using the "Bunny Manual" and outfitted with their uniforms.
 However, as glamorous as the job could be, there were downsides.
-Though Bunnies were protected from patrons - and in fact forbidden from dating most of them - that doesn't mean their tails weren't pulled every now and then.
-But the real downsides of the job were the many rules to which the Bunnies were subjected, including daily weigh-ins and strict appearance standards.
+Bunnies were subjected to strict rules, such as daily weigh-ins and strict appearance standards.
 Not abiding by the rules could get a Bunny fired, or at the very least have her pay docked.

 Despite exposes and tell-alls about being a Bunny, many former Bunnies have fond memories of their time at the Playboy Club during its early years and saw it as an introduction to an entirely new world and way of life.